tokenika/tokenika.github.io/WarsawBlock.md

 * #### What we do?

   * Our focus is on blockchain-based fundraising and digital asset management.
-Projects like NeuFund, Melonport are Iconomy are the best approximation of the domain we want to be in.
+Projects like Neufund, Melonport are Iconomi are the best approximation of the domain we want to be in.

     We believe that just as there has been an ICO frenzy on Ethereum for the last couple of months,  there will be a similar one on EOS.
 This time by businesses who actually want to build production-ready apps, not prototypes or proofs of concept.
 Real apps used by real people, i.e. not only blockchain folks.